j-valdiviezo/j-valdiviezo.github.io/_pages/about.md

 I'm co-founder of E-Sentience LLC, a startup that uses AI to develop microfluidic devices for sensing.

+I'm interested in accelerating progress in Natural Sciences with Machine Learning by developing materials discovery platforms, optimizing materials synthesis, and performing accurate large-scale simulations of chemical processes to address the current global environmental and health challenges.

 Please feel free to reach out if you have questions about my work & experience.